nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   AppAuthenticated $ withReaderT mapEnv (unAppProject action)
 ```

-Finally, since most of the work of going from an `AppProject` to an `AppAuthenticated` is building the `AppProjectEnv`, we can encapsulate all of that and re-introduce the `runAppProject` function, this time passing it all it needs to build the `AppProjectEnv` (in our case, the `OrganizationId`):
+Finally, since most of the work of going from an `AppProject` to an `AppAuthenticated` is building the `AppProjectEnv`, we can encapsulate all that and re-introduce the `runAppProject` function.
+The parameters of `runAppProject` provide it with everything it needs to build `AppProjectEnv`, in this particular case the `OrganizationId`:

 ```haskell
 projectServer' :: OrganizationId -> ServerT (NamedRoutes ProjectApi) AppAuthenticated